Geodesic Motion in the Spacetime Of a SU(2)-Colored (A)dS Black Hole in Conformal Gravity: Abstract

 \section{Abstract}

-In this paper we are interested to study the geodesic motion in the spacetime of a SU(2)-colored (A)dS black hole solving in conformal gravity.
-Using Weierstrass elliptic and Kleinian $\sigma$ hyperelliptic functions, we derive the analytical solutions for the equation of motion of test particles and light rays.
-Also, we classify the possible orbits according to the particle's energy and angular momentum.
+{In this paper, we study the geodesic motion in the spacetime of a SU(2)-colored (A)dS black hole in conformal gravity, and also we investigate spacetime features, such as light spheres and horizons.
+Moreover, we derive the analytical solutions for the equation of motion of test particles and light rays using Weierstrass elliptic and Kleinian $\sigma$ functions.
+Depending on the particle energy levels and angular momentums, we classify the solutions of the geodesic equations.
+Furthermore, several examples of possible types of orbits illustrate the results.}

-\section{INTRODUCTION}
+\section{Introduction}